En Español (Spanish Version)

 Screening for Depression

-- Over the past two weeks, have you felt down, depressed, or hopeless?
+- Over the past 2 weeks, have you felt down, depressed, or hopeless?

 The US Preventive Services Task Force also found some indication that office screening tools may be accurate in identifying depressed adolescents aged 12-18 years.
 The American Academy of Pediatrics recommends that pediatricians ask questions about depression in routine history-taking throughout adolescence.